Skip to Main Content

 This is done to give credit to the ideas of others, lend weight to your own arguments and support your understanding of the concepts, and to allow others to locate the sources used.

-Acknowledging the source of the information is an important academic skill and is done through the process of citation and referencing.
+Acknowledging the source of the information is an important component of academic integrity and is done through the process of citation and referencing.
+It is a skill and requires practice, so you will be introduced to referencing from Year 7.

 Online Reference Generator

-An online generator of Harvard author-date system references for a comprehensive range of information sources (print and online), for inserting into bibliographies.
+An online generator of Harvard author-date system references for a comprehensive range of information sources (print and online), that can be inserted into a Reference List or Bibliography.

-The generator will save time when it comes to preparing a bibliography or reference list.
-However, you still need to ensure that the information you enter into the generator is accurate.
+The generator will save time when it comes to preparing a Reference List or Bibliography.
+However, you still need to ensure that the information you enter into the generator is accurate, e.g. correct spelling and punctuation.

 Example - YouTube video